eove/orca/example/docs/periodical_checks.md

 * the PEM-formatted CSR (that will be inlined inside the `sign-csr` script).
 * the online vault that emitted the CSR.

+> [!Caution]
+> The following script is only usefull if you use hashicorp vault for your online PKI and needs to be customized.\
+> The main things to changes are:
+> - the urls
+> - the login method (assumed to be via github)

 You can copy the following lines in a file and run the script to automatically do that check.
 ```bash
 #!/usr/bin/env bash